 The in vivo toxicity testing showed dramatically different results among Amphotericin B, AB1, and AM2.
 The LD50 of Amphotericin B was 1.1 mg/Kg.
 Mice injected with twice the LD50 died instantly.
 By contrast, AB1 was not toxic to mice at the maximum injected dose of 22 mg/Kg, and AM2 was not toxic to mice at the maximum injected dose of 42 mg/Kg.

 Efficacy (a measure of the potency of antifungal activity) was assessed both in vitro and in vivo.
-Both AB1 and AM2 retained activity against a broad spectrum of fungi, but were 2-16 times less potent than Amphotericin B. When the length of time needed to kill all fungal cells was measured, AM2 eliminated all fungi in vitro within 2 hours, similar to Amphotericin B. In in vivo testing, Amphotericin B at 1 mg/Kg (near the LD50) cured 10 of 12 mice of fungal infection, compared to AM2, which achieved the same result using 3.5 mg/Kg.
-AM2, though, cured all mice of fungal infections at a dose of 7 mg/Kg, something that Amphotericin B could not do, because it was too toxic.
+Both AB1 and AM2 retained activity against a broad spectrum of fungi but were 2-16 times less potent than Amphotericin B. When the length of time needed to kill all fungal cells was measured, AM2 eliminated all fungi in vitro within 2 hours, similar to Amphotericin B. In in vivo testing, Amphotericin B at 1 mg/Kg (near the LD50) cured 10 of 12 mice of fungal infection, compared to AM2, which achieved the same result using 3.5 mg/Kg.
+AM2, though, cured all mice of fungal infections at a dose of 7 mg/Kg, something that non-PEGylated parent drug could not do, because it was too toxic.

-Interestingly, AM2 had a shorter serum half-life than Amphotericin B. This result seems odd at first glance, because PEGylation is one of the primary means by which serum half-life of therapeutic agents is extended.
+Interestingly, AM2 had a shorter serum half-life than Amphotericin B. This result seems odd at first glance because PEGylation is one of the primary means by which the serum half-life of therapeutic agents is extended.
 The reason for the difference is that Amphotericin B binds serum proteins, which lengthens the drug’s serum half-life.
 Testing revealed that AM2 does not bind strongly to serum proteins.
 This allows it to be removed much more quickly from the body.

 AB1 and AM2 both show promise as clinical antifungal agents.
-The increased water solubility and lower toxicity compared to Amphotericin B is important, but it is also important that the efficacy of the derivatives is not greatly diminished from the parent compound.
+The increased water solubility and lower toxicity compared to Amphotericin B are important, but it is also important that the efficacy of the derivatives is not greatly diminished from the parent compound.
 The discrete PEGylation (dPEG®) reagent simplifies analysis of the products, and the specific dPEG® reagent chosen, PN10995, is ideal for conjugating the Amphotericin B derivatives to other molecules after removal of the Fmoc group protecting the terminal amine.

 This work also highlights the remarkable power of a relatively small dPEG® linker.
 Many research groups tend to think that large, dispersed PEGs are the solution to their water solubility problems.
-This research shows that a dPEG®8 linker imparts significant water solubility and reduces toxicity, with only modest impact on efficacy.
+This research shows that a dPEG®8 linker imparts significant water solubility and reduces toxicity, with only a modest impact on efficacy.
 This is truly important for understanding the power and ability of discrete PEGylation.